 Post-surgical manipulation of your implants (through massage) may help by encouraging the body to form a capsule in each breast slightly larger (or looser) than the implant itself.
 Breast implant massage can also gain breast symmetry where one implant may be slightly higher than the other, develop cleavage, or to retain the contour and symmetry of your breasts in the long-term.

 It is important to massage routinely if you want your implants to settle sooner rather than later, and thereafter to maintain a good feel and appearance to your breasts.
 Continued massage is particularly important for smooth implants.
 If you have textured implants, DO NOT massage your breasts; Dr. Jugenburg will advise you on this.

 Should you at any time experience any of the following, please contact the clinic immediately on (647) 360-1975:

 A nurse will speak to you over the phone to determine if you need to be seen urgently or not.
 If you are unable to contact the clinic, or if it is after regular business hours, please first go to your nearest hospital to have a physician examine you, and then contact the clinic as soon as possible thereafter.

-Prior to your surgery, and then again during your post-operative follow-up visits, we will demonstrate the massage techniques you should perform to help your implants to settle down and to obtain and maintain a naturally soft breast.
 On average, most of the settling in will take place during the first 3 months after surgery; however, keep in mind that each individual is different.

 Sometimes, it can take longer for implants to finally settle down.
 Dr. Jugenburg will monitor your progress at each follow-up visit and advise you if there is anything else you should do during this process.